Help develop NICE guidance

 These documents are for people who are attending the Technology Appraisal Committee meeting as a patient or carer expert.
 It contains general information on what to expect as a Patient Expert, how you can prepare for the meeting, what you might expect in the meeting, and what will happen afterwards.

 These are the templates for patient expert statements

 If you have any questions or would like further information about participating in technology appraisals, please contact the Public Involvement Advisers for technology appraisals, Heidi Livingstone on 020 7045 2183 or Chloe Kastoryano on 020 7045 2188.

 Contributing to NICE interventional procedure - a guide for patients & carers

 This guide shows you how you can contribute to the development of interventional procedure guidance.
-It takes you through the process from start to finish, and shows how both individuals and organisations can take part.
+It takes you through the process from start to

 It is written for individual patients and carers and patient and carer organisations.